lpabst/scripture-search/README.md

 - exec into the container with `docker exec -it <containerName> /bin/sh`, for example: `docker exec -it scripture-search.api /bin/sh`
 - navigate to the scripts dir with `cd /app/build/scripts`
 - use node to run the desired script, for example `node bulkCreateESRecords.js`
+- NOTE: scripts will have to initialize the data source since that happens during server setup in index.ts

+## Schema Migrations

+For now, I am using TypeORM synchronize set to true, so updates to the DB happens automatically as I update my entities